seanox/seanox-ai-nlp/README.md

 and symbolic values.
 These elements pose a challenge for similarity methods based solely on embeddings due to their limited semantic resolution.

-This package follows a hybrid approach that combines rule-based processing with NLP-based filtering.
-Rather than relying solely on embedding-based search methods, it identifies domain-specific entities and organizes them across multiple levels of abstraction to enable interpretable and reproducible retrieval workflows.
+This package follows a hybrid approach, in which rule-based processing, NLP-based filtering, and embeddings can be combined so that domain-specific entities are identified and organized across multiple levels of abstraction, enabling interpretable and reproducible retrieval workflows.

 The package integrates lightweight components into existing NLP pipelines.
 These components are designed to work without relying on large language models (LLMs)